-Sporan is a service we offer Scottish primary schools learning Gaelic as an additional lanaguage.
-Sporan productions and tours and are delivered through Fèisean nan Gàidheal’s education service Fèisgoil which is funded by Bòrd na Gàidhlig, Creative Scotland and Highlands and Islands Enterprise.
+Sporan is a service we offer Scottish primary schools learning Gaelic as an additional language.
+Sporan productions are delivered through Fèisean nan Gàidheal’s education service Fèisgoil which is funded by Bòrd na Gàidhlig, Creative Scotland and Highlands and Islands Enterprise.

 Drama Officer Angus MacLeod developed and toured the workshop in primary schools in the Inverness and Ross-shire area during September 2018.
 In the workshop the pupils learned about the impact of the Clearances on the people of the Highlands and the Gaelic language and culture and while doing so they had the opportunity to learn some Gaelic words and phrases.